 Plastic Jesus is a Los Angeles based street artist that specialises in bold stencil and installation work, inspired by world news events, society, the urban environment, culture and politics.
 His work combines humour, irony, criticism and unique opinion to create art that engages on many levels.

 Plastic Jesus is not about revolution, he is not a complete anarchist but would like to see some changes around the place.
-His work is more about shining a small light into some of those dark corners of society then standing back and watching reactions and opinions.
+His work is more about shining a small light into some of those dark corners of society.

-His work has been featured by The BBC, CNN, abc News, Huffington Post, Gizmodo, Buzzfeed, The Sun, The Daily Mirror, LA Times, LA Weekly, The Daily Mail, MSNBC, The Daily Telegraph, and many more.
+His work has been featured by The BBC, CNN, abc News, Huffington Post, Gizmodo, Buzzfeed, The Sun, The Daily Mirror, LA Times, LA Weekly, The Daily Mail, MSNBC, The Daily Telegraph, Complex art and Design and many more.

 Plastic Jesus tries to work as ethically as possible and minimise harm to the environment.

 If you find a piece of Plastic Jesus art on your building and you don’t want it there please email Plastic Jesus and one of the removal team will be there to remove it and make good.